bitshares/bitshares-ui/README.md

 BitShares-UI depends node Node.js, we recommend using version 10 and above.

-To install NVM for Linux/Ubuntu 20.04.2 LTS, simply copy paste the following in a terminal:
+To install NODE for Linux/Ubuntu 20.04.2 LTS, simply copy paste the following in a terminal:

 ```
 apt install curl